UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 By locking in gas rates and improving home efficiency, you can stay warm and manage energy costs during winter supply drops.

-Residential natural gas lines rarely freeze because the gas delivered to your home is “dry,” meaning the water has been removed.
-However, outdoor meters can malfunction if they are buried in snow or ice, so it’s important to keep them clear.
+The gas lines inside your home rarely freeze because the natural gas delivered to you is “dry gas,” meaning the water content has already been removed.
+However, outdoor equipment like gas meters and regulators can freeze if condensation builds up or if they become buried in heavy snow and ice.

-How do companies prevent natural gas freeze offs?
+How do companies prevent natural gas wellhead freezing?

-Energy companies use several tactics to keep gas flowing, such as injecting methanol (an antifreeze agent) into the lines, using line heaters to keep equipment warm, or burying infrastructure deeper underground to insulate it from surface temperatures.
+Energy companies winterize their equipment by injecting methanol (an antifreeze agent) into the lines to lower the freezing point of water.
+They also use line heaters to keep equipment warm and bury essential infrastructure deeper underground to insulate it from surface temperatures.

 Why does my electricity go out if I have a gas furnace?

 Most modern gas furnaces require electricity to operate the blower motor and the ignition system.
-Additionally, many power plants run on natural gas, so a gas supply shortage can lead to reduced electricity generation and potential blackouts.
+Because many power plants run on natural gas, a severe winter gas shortage can lead to reduced electricity generation and force grid operators to implement rolling blackouts.

 About the Author